Crater (Aden): Modern history

 In the closing days of British rule in 1967, Crater District became the focus of the Aden Emergency, sometimes called the last imperial war.
 After a mutiny of hundreds of soldiers in the South Arabian Federation Army on 20 June, all British forces withdrew from Crater.
 Crater was occupied by Arab fighters while British forces blocked off its two main entrances.

-In 3 July 1967, the Battle of Crater began with the Argyll and Sutherland Highlanders commanded by Lt-Col Colin Mitchell ("Mad Mitch") performing a night invasion of Crater, which he termed Operation Stirling Castle, after the Argylls' regimental headquarters.
+On 3 July 1967, the Battle of Crater began with the Argyll and Sutherland Highlanders commanded by Lt-Col Colin Mitchell ("Mad Mitch") performing a night invasion of Crater, which he termed Operation Stirling Castle, after the Argylls' regimental headquarters.
 The National Liberation Front was taken by surprise, and effective resistance ceased.
 A particular sign of Mitchell's confidence was his decision to order the pipe band to march down the main street of Crater, playing regimental tunes, for which the Pipe major was mentioned in despatches.
 British troops remained in Crater until the end of the Emergency.